-- 1 Select the content you wish to add to a Reflow article. - 2 There are several ways to create a reflow article: - Choose Item > Digital Publishing > Add to Reflow > New Article.
-QuarkXPress creates a new reflow article and inserts all of the text and pictures in the selected boxes. - Click New Article in the Reflow Tagging palette, and then click Add Item Reflow CuarkXPress adds the selected content. - 3 To change the name of the new article, select it and click Edit Properties .
+- 1. Select the content you wish to add to a Reflow article. - 2.
+Do one of the following: - Choose Item > Digital Publishing > Add to Reflow > New Article.
+QuarkXPress creates a new reflow article and inserts all the text and pictures in the selected boxes. - Click New Article in the Articles palette, and then click the Add Item button.

+QuarkXPress adds the selected content.

+3. To change the name of the new article, select it and click Edit Properties .
 Enter a new name for the article and then click OK.